mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 # `ValidatorUpdate` Transaction Specification (WIP)

+**Update**: my current thinking is to encompass a `subject` parameter into the existing `witness` transaction type, instead of creating a entirely separate transaction type for validator update events.
+The reasoning is that from the perspective of the state machine, the poster staking events and validator update events can be treated the same.
+In reality they are both simply events from the Ethereum chain that trigger a deterministic modification to the OrderStream's state.
+The logic for attestations refering to different `witness.subject`s will be integrated into `deliverTx().

 Building on top of the established [Ethereum -> OrderStream](./ethereum-peg-spec.md) one-way peg developed to track "posters" who have made a stake in the `PosterStake` Ethereum contract for write access to the OrderStream network, this specification outlines the internal† `validator` transaction type using the same `Witness` model.

 *† The word "internal" in this context means it is a transaction type that will never originate from a non-validator node, unlike `order` and `stream` transactions which can originate from end users.
 Like all OrderStream transaction types, `ValidatorUpdate` transactions must be signed by validators.*